bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 And I built that myself and then he was like, there's no need for this anymore.
 Like, let's get rid of this thing.
 Like, it's way too complex.
-And like BitcoinD and LDK already do that for you.
+And like `bitcoind` and LDK already do that for you.
 So like, why would you be doing that too?
 I realized that there was a lot of, what's the word for this?
 Like, bad inheritance, I'd say.
 Or things that came from like the Python mindset that then were way simplified.
-For example, one of the things we recently introduced to the IOS Satoshi after talking to many people about it, like including Antoine, Dribbble Antoine, and Simon Ruth, was transaction indexing within the tower.
+For example, one of the things we recently introduced to the eye of Satoshi after talking to many people about it, like including Antoine, Dribbble Antoine, and Simon Ruth, was transaction indexing within the tower.
-We used to build the IOS Satoshi on top of Bitcoin D with transaction indexing, meaning that we needed around 450 gigabytes of data to deploy a fresh tower.
+We used to build the IOS Satoshi on top of `bitcoind` with transaction indexing, meaning that we needed around 450 gigabytes of data to deploy a fresh tower.
 Now we need 5.5, because we only care about the last 100 blocks.
 That was something that initially, that's how things change.
 We assume that there's order and storage in the tower because we don't have L2.